Bug report #9404

 The Browser should enable adding each spatialite file once, even if they have the same name.

-#1 Updated by Etienne Tourigny about 6 years ago
+#1 Updated by Etienne Tourigny over 6 years ago

 It seems to me this is by design and would be hard to change. sqlite connections are stored in QGIS2.conf like this, there is now way to store 2 items with same name:

 How would you show 2 entries with the same name in the browser?
 You would need to add the path to the name which is not convenient.

 Probably easier to just rename your second sqlite file before adding it to the browser.